liyanrui/zhfonts/README.md

 /home/garfileo/opt/context/tex/texmf-local/tex/context/third
 ```

-Then excute the following command to enable the context program to find the module files.
+Then excute the following command to enable the context program to find the module files,

 ```console
 $ context --generate